EOEPCA/deployment-guide/docs/building-blocks/iam/main-iam.md

 ## OPA Smoke Test

-Authenticate as the example user:
+Authenticate as the example user, using the password grant against the confidential `OPA_CLIENT_ID` client (fine for a known test user here, but avoid this grant type for real user-facing clients):

 ```bash
 source ~/.eoepca/state